juliaguida/oystercard/boris_bikes_advanced/11_complex_attributes.md

 ### Hints

 <details><summary>CLICK ME</summary>
-  <li>Let's start with the feature test - we want to be able to dock 20 bikes without problem, then see an error when we attempt to dock the 21st.</li>
   <li>It feels as though we're going to need to make some changes to our code to accommodate this new requirement - for a start, we should change the name of our instance variable to reflect the fact that it will now be holding multiple bikes.</li>
   <li>If you run your tests now, you're likely to see several failures as a result of this name change.
 Don't panic!
 This is a great example of why it's so important to write tests in the first place - we have a clear picture of all of the points at which our code is now failing and the fixes we need to make.</li>
   <li>First of all, lets update the instance variable to point at a collection which can hold a number of bikes - an array seems a sensible choice</li>